juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![riman](/session-reports/assets/images/handouts/riman-true-form.png)

-> *"As we clashed with Riman, the Frenzy, the battlefield erupted into a frenzy of destruction.
-Its cleaver attacks swept through our ranks like a tempest, leaving naught but devastation in its wake."*
+> *As we clashed with Riman, the Frenzy, the battlefield erupted into a frenzy of destruction.
+Its cleaver attacks swept through our ranks like a tempest, leaving naught but devastation in its wake.*

 Quote from the Chronicles of the Great War